theratioproject/simple/docs/OOP.md

 ## Classes.

-`Classes` are th e foundation of Object Oriented Programming, in simple-lang, `classes` are defined like this:
+`Classes` are th e foundation of Object Oriented Programming, in simple-lang, `classes` are defined like this: the `class` keyword followed by the class name:

 ```

+# Defining an empty class.

 class Empty {